-- Loss of joint space.
+- Loss of ankle joint space (Figure 1B).
 This correlates with the loss of joint cartilage.

 - Bone spurs.
 Bone spurs are known as “osteophytes” and they often occur as the body’s natural response to arthritis.

 - Increased bone density at the joint line.
-Increasing weight bearing forces due to the loss of cartilage, the bone often thickens at the level of the joint line, leading to “subchondral sclerosis.”
-This appears as increased whiteness in the bone on x-rays.
+Increasing weight bearing forces due to the loss of cartilage produces bone thickening at the level of the joint line leading to “subchondral sclerosis.”
+This appears on x-ray as increased whiteness in the bone around the ankle joint

 In subtle cases, or if there are other questions that need to be answered, it may be necessary for the treating doctor to order an MRI or a CT Scan of the ankle and hindfoot.

-There are non-operative and operative treatments for ankle arthritis.
+There are both non-operative and operative treatment approaches for patients with ankle arthritis.
 The goals of treatment are to minimize pain and discomfort and to improve function.
 The type of treatment that is most appropriate will depend on the patient’s symptoms, the extent of the ankle arthritis, other treatments tried, and the patient’s preferences.
 Often, non-operative treatment can be successful in significantly decreasing symptoms.
 Many of the non-operative treatment approaches can also be helpful in conjunction with surgery.

 There are a variety of non-operative treatments.
 These treatments are designed to:

 - Limit the force going through the ankle joint;